O Holy Night

 For the families and friends who comfort them and mourn them.
 For their physicians who tend them.

 For every nurse who enters a quiet room, pulls up a chair and listens to a quiet confession.
-For the physical, operational and language therapists who never let their patients quit on themselves.
+For the physical, occupational and language therapists who never let me or their other patients quit on themselves.

 For all the clergy who’ve struggled with their faith, yet who find it again and who are renewed.